plaban01/dend-capstone/README.md

 ## Step 3: Define the Data Model

 ### Conceptual Data Model
-The data is stored as star schema in Amazon Redshift.
+The data has been modeled as star schema for data warehouse in Amazon Redshift.
 There are two fact tables and associated dimension tables. fact_immigration is the main fact table.
 Demographics is also modeled as fact as demographics information and can be aggregated (e.g. population count etc).

 Below is the ER diagram of the data model:
 ![image](https://user-images.githubusercontent.com/4925968/137584721-274cecac-2de1-4b10-bc5d-045da9434e91.png)

+The data model will allow data to be aggregated across the following dimensions:
+* Year and month
+* Country of the immigrants
+* State and city
+* Mode of travel, visa type

 ### Mapping out Data Pipelines
 Following steps are performed to pieline data into the above model: